-Fill a large sauce pan with water and bring to a boil.
+Fill a large pot with water and bring to a boil.
 Drop in lobster tails and reduce to a simmer.
 If using frozen tails, make sure to thaw first.

 Cook for 5-8 minutes or until the shell turns bright red.

 Remove the tails from liquid and let cool for a few minutes.
-Reserve two cups of lobster water, set aside.
+Reserve two cups of lobster stock, set aside.

 Cut each tail in half and removed lobster meat and chop, set aside meat and reserve shells.

-In large sauce pan, saute 2 tbsp of butter, chopped shallot, chopped celery, and minced garlic.
+In large saucepan, melt butter (2 tbsp) and saute with chopped shallot, chopped celery, and minced garlic.

 Add tomato paste and cook for a couple of minutes.

-Next add lobster water, chicken broth, lobster shells, Thyme, bay leaf, salt, cayenne pepper and ground pepper.
+Next add lobster stock, chicken broth, lobster shells, Thyme, bay leaf, salt, cayenne pepper, and ground pepper.
 Stir and bring to a boil.
 Once it reaches a boil, turn down to medium-low, cover and simmer for 30-45 mins.